-Tokyo, May 10, 2016 (GMN) - Introducing Japanese technology and investment projects to Ethiopia would not only speed up its growth but could also serve as a gateway to Africa, Cham Ugala Uriat, Ethiopia’s new Ambassador to Japan, said Tuesday.
+Tokyo, May 10, 2016 (GMN) - Introducing Japanese technology and investment projects to Ethiopia would not only speed up its growth but could also serve as a gateway to Africa, Cham Ugala Uriat, Ethiopia’s new Ambassador to Japan.

 The ambassador, who officially assumed his position in April, wants to attract Japanese companies and introduce their technologies to Ethiopia, he said in an interview with The Japan Times.